Evidence review

 For any drug-tested athlete, the evidence debate is moot — these peptides end a career.
 GHRH analogs and growth-hormone secretagogues fall under WADA Prohibited List category S2 (Peptide Hormones, Growth Factors, and Mimetics), banned at all times, in and out of competition; BPC-157 and TB-500 are prohibited as unapproved substances under category S015.
 Anti-doping labs have built mass-spectrometry methods specifically to catch these compounds.
 A positive test is an anti-doping rule violation.
 We cover the full compliance picture in our guide to whether GH peptides are safe and legal.

 The supply problem compounds it.
 None of these peptides is an FDA-approved drug, and the FDA has moved peptides of this kind off the list of substances pharmacies may freely compound, citing limited safety data and the difficulty of controlling peptide purity16.
 The practical result is that almost all of it is sold "for research use only" by grey-market vendors, so you cannot verify identity, purity, or dose — and unapproved injectables add contamination and sterility risk on top of an unproven benefit.
+The same "promising in mice, empty in humans" pattern shows up on the fat-loss side of the market too: see our review of AOD-9604 for fat loss, the growth-hormone fragment whose large human obesity trial reportedly failed to beat placebo.

 What Actually Builds Muscle (The Proven Levers)